flutter/flutter/specs/parsing.md

-* '``&``': Consume the character and switch to the **character reference** state, with the _return state_ set to the **data** state, the _extra terminating character_ unset (or set to U+0000, which has the same effect), and the _emitting operation_ being to emit a character token for the given character.
+* '``&``': Consume the character and switch to the **character reference** state, with the _return state_ set to the **data** state, and the _emitting operation_ being to emit a character token for the given character.

 * Anything else: Emit the current input character as a character token.
 Consume the character.
 Stay in this state.